In English we pronounce qi ‘TCHEE’. The Japanese pronounce it ‘Kee’. You may often see it spelled as Chi or Ch’i.

 The rest of this page gets a bit technical, meaning lots of Chinese words and explanations.

-However, the Chinese have spent 3000 years thinking about our health and ill-health from this point of view and we should respect their ideas.
+However, the Chinese have spent 3000 years thinking about our health and ill-health from this point of view so we should respect their ideas.

 Normal qi is also called ‘upright’ or ‘true’ (Zheng) qi.
 It arises or is created in our bodies through the interaction of three factors: